fireship-io/fireship.io/content/lessons/flutter-radial-menu-staggered-animations/index.md

 All of the buttons in the radial menu will be stacked on top of each other, then animated around the center when the menu is opened.

 - The *Tween* defines the values that will change over the course of the animation.
 For example, we start at a size of 150%, then scale down to 0%.
 - The *CurvedAnimation* defines the [Bezier curve](https://www.jasondavies.com/animated-bezier/) - or timing function - of the animation over its lifecycle.
-Flutter has a bunch of built-in curves that that will make your animations more exciting, so experiment with these.
+Flutter has a bunch of built-in curves that will make your animations more exciting, so experiment with these.
 - *Transform.scale()* wrapps the floating action buttons and will dynamically apply scale changes when the animation is running.